Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 TODO Image Bricklets, Master, Bricklet cable

 In the last step attach the Ambient Light Bricklet to the front panel.
-To do this connect the 25cm Bricklet cable first to the Bricklet.
+To do this connect the 50cm Bricklet cable to the Bricklet first.
 After that put four long screws through the front panel and fix them with one washer and one nut each.
 Put the Bricklet on it and fix it with four additional nuts.
 As the last step connect the Bricklet cable to the Master Brick